amirbawab/AVR-cheat-sheet/examples/interrupts/INTx/README.md

 # External interrupts using INTx

 The following examples demonstrate how to use a switch on INT0.
 The goal of the examples is to toggle an LED on each button press.
-In order to make the switch work on INT1, just change the values of `EIMSK` and `EICRA`.
+Chaning to another INTx follows the same logic described below.
 Refer to the cheat sheet for further details.

 ## Example 1
 * Blink LED on each button press